Ecommerce SEO: A Practical Guide to Improve Your Organic Traffic [10+ Tactics]

 As a result, your store link would have a better chance to rank.
 Besides, your store visitors would enjoy better navigation, stay longer and are likely to convert more.

-And that gives your link additional SEO boost!
+And that gives your link an additional SEO boost!

 There are many visual sitemap generators available on the web.